Sergong/Windows-Updates/README.md

    ```bash
    export OBJC_DISABLE_INITIALIZE_FORK_SAFETY=YES
    ```
-   This is already configured in `ansible.cfg` but may be needed for your shell environment.
+   This is configured in `ansible.cfg` in the `[local]` section but since this is not a valid ansible config file section it is ignored and you will need to export this env var specifically for your shell environment.

 ### On Windows Target Machines
 1. **PowerShell execution policy** set to allow script execution